kdadler/slate/source/includes/_offerLines.md

 Field | Type | Description
 ----- | ---  | -----------
 id | int | Unique identifier
-ean | string | The EAN for the line name | string | The line's name baseUnitPrice | object | The base unit price value of the line
+offer | string | IRI of the offer that the line is associated with. ean | string | The EAN for the line name | string | The line's name baseUnitPrice | object | The base unit price value of the line